Fire Department

 Is it OK to burn trash outside in a burn barrel?

 I own a business and have been told to get a fire extinguisher.
-How big a fire extinguisher do I need?
+What kind do I need?

 The minimum size required in the City of Fresno is a 2A10BC.
 This is a dry chemical extinguisher and weighs approx 5 lbs.
 It will extinguish class A, B and C fires.
 For more detailed information on fire extinguishers, contact Fire Prevention Division (559) 621-4181.